Kovalenko-Daria/Algorithms/README.md

 * _Binary search_<br>
 The input data is the minimum and maximum values at which the hidden number can be found.
 The function outputs a possible number, after which it expects a comment from the user, regardless of whether it is "Greater" or "Less" than the guessed one.
 Guessing continues until the user enters the phrase "Got it!"
 Doesn't return anything.

+* _Sort_<br>
+This file consists of 5 sorts, including insert sort, choice sort, bubble sort, fast sort, merge sort.
+Each of the sorts receives an unsorted array of numbers as an input value, and returns an array sorted in ascending order.